DynamicsShop/SD-Credit-Controller/SD-Credit-Controller-Release-Notes.md

 - BCv19 App - The Application Area and Usage Category properties were added to the SD Credit Controller pages and reports.

+- BCv19 App - SD Credit Controller Licensing Checks were added to the Code.

 - BCv19 App - Additional C/AL changes made to the standard product after conversion to AL began were converted and added to the AL code base.

 - BCv19 App - The Sales Person Code was added to the SD-CC Customer table and displayed on the SD-CC Customer List page.